yiranhu122/SpendingTracker/FEATURES_SUMMARY.md

 5. **Add New**: Use forms for any new expenses/payments

 ### Analysis & Reporting
-1. **View All**: See complete picture of expenses and payments
+1. **View Expenses**: See all expenses with filtering and total amount display
+2. **View Payments**: See all credit card payments separately for easier navigation
-2. **Generate Reports**: Monthly summaries with automatic "Untracked Expenses" calculation
+3. **Generate Reports**: Monthly summaries with automatic "Untracked Expenses" calculation
-3. **Export to Excel**: Download professional .xlsx files with multiple sheets
+4. **Export to Excel**: Download professional .xlsx files with multiple sheets
-4. **Filter Data**: Use multiple criteria to analyze spending patterns
+5. **Filter Data**: Use multiple criteria to analyze spending patterns

 ## 🌐 Network & Deployment